bazelbuild/bazel/site/en/external/lockfile.md

     consistent development environments across the project.

-*   Use [`bazelisk`](/install/bazelisk) to run Bazel, and include a `.bazeliskrc` file in version control that lists the Bazel version corresponding to the lockfile.
+*   Use [`bazelisk`](/install/bazelisk) to run Bazel, and include a `.bazelversuib` file in version control that specifies the Bazel version corresponding to the lockfile.
 Because Bazel itself is a dependency of your build, the lockfile is specific to the Bazel version, and will change even between [backwards compatible](/release/backward-compatibility)